IT-Service/PowerShellModule.Tests/README.md

-# DscResource.Tests
+# PowerShellModule.Tests

-Common meta tests and other shared functions for PowerShell DSC resources repositories.
+Common meta tests and other shared functions for PowerShell modules repositories.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/)